rows/hiring/job descriptions/Product Designer.md

 We’re looking for an awesome Product Designer to join our team in Porto.

 ## What you will do:
-* Take ideas and turn them into great and valuable experiences.
-* Develop UI models, UX strategies and interaction flows.
-* Envision ways of developing and applying our brand across the different sections of our product.
-* Design user interface elements and multiple prototypes.
 * Partner with engineers and product owners to design solutions that oversee the user experience from conception until launch.
+* Envision ways of expanding and applying our brand across the different sections of our product and multiple channels like social media or marketing.
+* Deliver polished interfaces and awesome visual outputs that help us create a next-level experience for our users!
+* Learn from our awesome team of designers, engineers and product owners.
+* Provide and solicite feedback from our team of designers to constantly improve your work and make dashdash even greater.

 ## You will be working on:
 * Landing pages and onboarding flows.